techlore/plexus/README.md

 3. Year Last Tested
 4. App Score.
 Label "X" if you're testing with MicroG.
 5. Any issues with the application.
 Explain your problems, or just say none if the app works perfectly.
 Label "X" if you're testing with MicroG.
 6. MicroG App Score.
-Label "X" if you're NOT testing with MicroG.
+Label "X" if you're not testing with MicroG.
 7. MicroG issues.
-Label "X" if you're NOT testing with MicroG.
+Label "X" if you're not testing with MicroG.

 I will then update the spreadsheet myself.